darlich42/Etch-A-Sketch/README.md

 # Etch-A-Sketch

-This project will use javascript DOM manipulation to create an Etch-A-Sketch web application.
-I will demonstrate my abilities to use html, css, and javascript in tandem to draw elements on screen.
+This project uses Javascript DOM manipulation to draw a grid using a user prompt.
+It then modifies the class of the divs created on mouseover, so that you are able to essentially "draw" on the board.